justicephysics/humanos2.0/hyper-imagination-mode.md

 The idea is tested against known physics, engineering constraints, economic data.
 Most ideas dissipate.
 But a few hold.
 They are refined, structured, and turned into workable Knowledge.
 This is the P+X expansion — the stable, validated blueprint that can be shared.

-**Step 5 — Publish as Open Knowledge (The Stable Lattice)** The validated idea is published as a new page on the Virtual Nalanda, as an open‑source design, or as a scientific paper.
+**Step 5 — Publish as Open Knowledge (The Stable Lattice)** The validated idea is published as a new page on the Justice Physics Nalanda, as an open‑source design, or as a scientific paper.
 It becomes part of the permanent, accessible cosmic fabric — the 2.7 K Y‑lattice of human knowledge.

 ---